For LangGraph Users

 )

-result = workload.execute({"state": {"topic": "urban gardens"}}, deployment_id="demo")
+result = workload.invoke({"state": {"topic": "urban gardens"}})

 Telemetry & Observability Benefits